Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Solution methodology

-Based on the obtained $(\Pgb^*, \ag^*)$, we now formulate the subproblem with respect to line susceptances to find an effective adjustment for the power network structure to mitigate transmission congestion and reduce operational cost.
-Since the line flow constraints \eqref{subPfmax}-\eqref{subPfmin} are highly nonlinear with line susceptances, we consider the influence after applying a small change to line susceptances so that the sensitivity analysis is applicable.
+Based on the obtained generation dispatch scheme $(\Pgb^*, \ag^*)$, we formulate the subproblem to provide better line susceptances for the master problem for congestion mitigation and cost reduction.
+Since the line flow constraints \eqref{subPfmax}-\eqref{subPfmin} are highly nonlinear with respect to line susceptances, let us consider a rather small adjustment of line susceptances in the subproblem so that the sensitivity analysis is applicable to the problem formulation.